dibolsoni/LearningCpp/README.md

 ## exercises made while learning c++ at https://www.learncpp.com/

 Learncpp website has great material and it's free.
-I recommend for everyone.
+I recommend it for everyone.

 to compile: